shimo-lab/kadingir/README.md

 This is an open source implementation of

->Oshikiri, T., Fukui, F., Shimodaira, H. (2016).
+>Oshikiri, T., Fukui, K., Shimodaira, H. (2016).
 Cross-Lingual Word Representations via Spectral Graph Embeddings.
 Proceedings of the 54th Annual Meeting of the Association for Computational Linguistics.
 Association for Computational Linguistics.
 (To appear)

 ## Contents